-- With the iPhone 7 still a goof 6 months away, Apple can capitalise on the momentum they have received in the last quarter by swaying even more users away from Android smartphones with the launch if the affordable 4 inch iPhone.
+- With the iPhone 7 still a good 6 months away, Apple can capitalise on the momentum they have received in the last quarter by swaying, even more, users away from Android smartphones with the launch if the affordable 4 inch iPhone.

 - There is a lot of growth potential among Apple’s iPhone customer base, and a new and improved iPhone 7 can reignite public demand for the iconic phone.
 Apple has to listen to their consumer base and figure out what they truly want from the next iPhone.

 “When maintaining a nice, predictable pattern of growth becomes a top priority, there is progressively less room for bold projects and the kind of people who are ready to undertake them in the company,” says Dr Aleksi Aaltonen, of Warwick Business School, is Assistant Professor of Information Systems when speaking of Apple and it’s investors.